a-hansen/aon/README.md

 <uint16> ::= "I" uint16
 <uint32> ::= "j" uint32
 ```
 * The uint5 can be identified with the bitmask 0x80.
-The length
+The value is the
-of the string is the unsigned lowest order 5 bits.
-The max value of a
-tiny uint is 31.
+unsigned lowest order 5 bits.
+The max value of a tiny uint is 31.

 #### Binary (byte array)
 ```